MHMALEK/inkitt-frontend-challenge/README.md

 - to start server just use this command `npm start`. it will be run on port 4000.
 - to start server with docker you can use docker file that is provided.

-## tools:

-- Custom Webpack config
-- Test with jest and Cypress for functional tests
-- webpack as module bundler
-- babel as Typescript and ES6 transpiler
-- docker and docker compose

 ## project structure

 ```